Quirinus/vuTools/README.md

 ### Features
 ######Map:
 - all armies and cities have **[race]short_player_name** under them
+- added army numbers and signs to army mouseover titles
 - city and army (ruler) names colored according to kd relations:
- - self, own kd, friendly kd, neutral kd, enemy kd
+ - self, own kd, friendly kd, neutral (kd), enemy kd
 - army size indicators, movement direction arrow and army path are white
-- all names (except waypoints) have an an outline around them
+- all names (except waypoints) have an an outline around them for easier spotting

 ######Build window:
 - added Tax% to the top, mouseover to see numbers